 We recommend that our applicants have a score of 100 on the TOEFL, but we require a minimum score of 90.
 As for the IELTS, we recommend a score of 7.5, but require a minimum score of 7.

-Applicants must apply to the LSU Law Center and submit all materials through the Law School Admission Council (LSAC.org) and register with the LSAC Document Assembly Service (DAS).
+Applicants must apply to the LSU Law Center and submit all materials through the Law School Admission Council (LSAC.org) and register with the LSAC LLM Credential Assembly Service (LLM CAS) by purchasing the Document Assembly Service (DAS).
 We only accept applications submitted through LSAC.

-The application fee of $50 (US funds only) must be paid through the LSAC online payment service (waived for applications submitted on or before March 1).
+The application fee of $50 (U.S. funds only) must be paid through the LSAC online payment service (waived for applications submitted on or before February 28).

-The priority application deadline is March 1.
-Applications submitted after March 1 will be evaluated on a space-available basis.
-Most students apply in early February, and LSU evaluates LLM files on a rolling admission basis.
+The priority application deadline is February 28.
+Applications submitted after February 28 will be evaluated on a space-available basis.
+LSU evaluates LLM files on a rolling admission basis.
 The earlier you complete your application for admission, the earlier you will receive a decision.

-However, note that all LLM application materials must be submitted by April 30.
+However, note that all LLM applications must be submitted by March 31.
 This is especially important for international applicants who require a J-1 student visa (final deadline).

-If you are a US citizen or US permanent resident, we may accept late applications.
-We encourage you to apply as early as possible, but after April 30, we urge you to call (or email) and speak with someone from our office to inquire if an application is still possible.
+If you are a U.S. citizen or U.S. permanent resident, we may accept late applications.
+We encourage you to apply as early as possible, but after March 31, we urge you to call (or email) and speak with someone from our office to inquire if an application is still possible.